shuoding/SFPL-Interpreter/README.md

 # SFPL

 SFPL (Small Functional Programming Language) is a very small dynamically typed functional programming language.
-It supports basic integer arithmetic and comparison operations, the ```let``` binding, the ```if``` expression, function definitions and function calls with lexical scoping, recursive functions, higher order functions, the ```pair``` data structure, and simple integer input and output.

 This repository contains a SFPL interpreter written in Haskell.
-For simplicity, it doesn't contain a ```main``` function, and you can load it into GHCi and call the ```interpret``` function with your SFPL program (a string) as the argument.
-Notice that integers in SFPL are represented by the ```Int``` type in GHCi, so they have size limits.
+It doesn't contain a ```main``` function, and you can load it into GHCi and call the ```interpret``` function with your SFPL program (a string) as the argument.
+Integers in SFPL are represented by the ```Int``` type in GHCi, so they have size limits.

 This interpreter has been tested on ```GHCi, version 8.6.5```.

 Feel free to copy, clone, and use the content of this repository.
-However, if you want to use it in a public situation (for example, doing a presentation), please cite the link of this repository.
+However, if you want to use it in a public situation, please cite the link of this repository.
 The original author of this repository is not responsible for any consequences of using the content of this repository.

 ## SFPL Tutorial

 SFPL's syntax is similar to Lisp's syntax.
-A SFPL program is essentially an expression, which could be in one of the following forms.
+A SFPL program is an expression, which could be in one of the following forms.

 #### 1. Integer Literals: ```<nonnegative-integer>```

 You can only write nonnegative integer literals.
-For negative integer literals, please use integer operators.
-For example, ```-7``` could be written as something like ```(- 0 7)```, or ```(call (function neg x (- 0 x)) 7)``` if you like.
+For negative integer literals like ```-7```, please use something like ```(- 0 7)```.

 #### 2. The Nil Literal: ```nil```